TheJelmega/prog-lang/design/README.md

 A closure expression, also known as a lambda expression, a lambda, or a functor in some languages, defines a closure type and evaluates to a value of that type.
 Each parameter can have an optional type, but this can be infered depending on the location the closure is defined.
-If there is a return type, the closure must have a block.
+If there is an explicit return type, the closure must have a block.

-A closure expression denotes a function that maps a list of parameters onto the expression that follows the paramters.
+A closure expression denotes a function that maps a list of parameters onto the expression that follows the parameters.
-Just like a `let` binding, the closure paramters are irrefutable patterns, whose type annotation is optional and will be inferred from context if not given.
+Just like a `let` binding, the closure parameters are irrefutable patterns, whose type annotation is optional and will be inferred from context if not given.
 Each closure expression has a unique, anonymous type.

 Significantly, closure expressions capture their environment, which regular function definitions do not.
 Without the `move` keyword, the closure expression infers how it captures each variable from its environment, preferring capture by shared reference, effectively borrowing all outer variables mentioned inside the closure's body.
-If needed, the compiler will infer that insted of mutable references should be taken, or that the values should be moved or copied (depending on their type) from the environment.
+If needed, the compiler will infer that instead of mutable references should be taken, or that the values should be moved or copied (depending on their type) from the environment.
 A closure can be forced to capture its environment by copying or moving valures by prefixing it with the `move` keyword.
 This is often used to ensure that the closure's lifetime is static.

 ### 9.17.1.
 Closure trait implementations [↵](#917-closure-expressions-)

-Which trait a closure type implements depends on how variables are captured and the typesss of the captured expression.
+Which trait a closure type implements depends on how variables are captured and the types of the captured expression.
 See the call trait section for how and when a closure implements the respective trait.

 ## 9.18.
 Range expression [↵](#9-expressions-)